dlovemore/side/README.md

 Vim macros for use within vim.
 Use the command:

-:source vide.vim
+:source side/vide.vim

 from within vim or .vimrc see example.vimrc for possible use.

 ## Interactions with source control

-It is a good practice to check diffs when committing changes.
+If diffs are checked when committing changes.
 These highlight any changes that may have happened to expected output.
-This also allows test driven design.

 Tests can either accompany source code, or become slightly more formal separate tests.

-Keepng expected output when the output changes may be desirable.
-A syntax to indicate that may feature in a future version.

 ## Testing